6.2. Properties

 }

-.
-Note that changing the ownership of the property is the wrong thing to do unless the instance doesn't actually own the value provided to it by set;
+}All the usual CCode attributes may be applied to get; and set; and owned may be applied to change the default ownership of get;.
+Note that changing the ownership of the property is the wrong thing to do unless the instance doesn't actually own the value provided to it by set;.